logaan/nana.wasm.rs/Readme.md

 # Nana

 Nana is a simple, dynamically typed, interpreted language.
 It is designed to be easy to learn and use.
 The Nana interpreter runs as a WebAssembly component.
+[Try it now](https://logaan.github.io/nana.wasm.rs/repl/) in your browser.

 To get a feel for what Nana programs look like here is an example Fizzbuzz
 implementation: